April 16, 2021

 - How Your Organization Can Use an Incident Management Playbook

 Step 9: Review Cross Border Data Transfer Mechanisms

 The GDPR requires the same level of protection for personal data transferred outside of the EEA.
 This requires organizations to review and ensure that they have appropriate mechanisms in place for cross border data transfer.

 The first thing to consider when transferring personal data to a third country is if there is an ‘adequacy decision’.
 An adequacy decision means that the European Commission has decided that a third country or an international organization ensures an adequate level of data protection.
 However, this decision is subject to review by the Commission and can be reverted (e.g., EU-US Privacy Shield).
-There is also current uncertainty resulting from the UK Brexit and whether the Commission will grant the UK an adequacy decision.
+Another example is the European Commission granting the UK two adequacy decisions following Brexit.

 To learn more about the UK Adequacy decision check out our UK Adequacy FAQ blog.

 In the absence of an adequacy decision, the GDPR allows a transfer if the controller or processor has provided ‘appropriate safeguards.’
 The most commonly used safeguard is the ‘Standard Contractual Clauses’ (SCCs), which set obligations on the data exporter and the data importer and provide rights for the data subjects.

 Data transfer is still possible if there is no adequacy decision or appropriate safeguards.
 In this scenario, organizations can rely on a derogation, such as explicit consent from the data subject or the transfer is necessary for the performance of a contract.
 However, this is not recommended, since without appropriate safeguards, there are more risks of a data breach.